Singapore – City in a Garden

 Marina Bay — Dominated by the Marina Bay Sands integrated resort (hotel, casino, shopping mall, convention centre and museum) and the Marina Barrage.

-The Gardens by the Bay situated next to Marina Bay Sands is a large public garden which house two huge cooled conservatories – the Flower Dome and the Cloud Forest as well as a cluster of gigantic Super Trees.
+The Gardens by the Bay situated next to Marina Bay Sands is a large public garden which houses two huge cooled conservatories – the Flower Dome and the Cloud Forest as well as a cluster of gigantic Super Trees.

 Chinatown — The area originally designated for Chinese settlement by Raffles, now a Chinese heritage area popular with tourists.
 Singapore‘s largest (arguably only) gay enclave is here too.